Deeya-Das/OIBSIP/Calculator/README.md

-# Simple Calculator
+# Level 2

+***Task 1: Simple Calculator***

-This is a basic web-based calculator built using HTML, CSS, and JavaScript.
-It allows users to perform standard arithmetic operations such as addition, subtraction, multiplication, and division.
-The design is clean and responsive, with support for parentheses, decimal numbers, and a backspace feature.
+<p>A responsive and easy-to-use calculator built with HTML, CSS, and JavaScript.
+It handles the four basic arithmetic operations — addition, subtraction, multiplication, and division — with smooth user interaction.</p>

-✨ Features
-Basic arithmetic operations: +, -, *, /

-Real-time display update

-Clear (C) and delete (←) buttons

-Handles brackets and decimal numbers

-Stylish dark theme with responsive layout

-🛠 Technologies Used<br>

-HTML5<br>
-CSS3<br>
-Vanilla JavaScript
+<p>This project helped me strengthen my skills in DOM manipulation, JavaScript logic building, and designing a clean, user-friendly interface.</p>